High voltage amplifiers - How fast are they really?

 High voltage amplifiers - So you think you have noise!

-The lowest attainable noise voltage level using a high voltage amplifier is influenced by such factors as the amplifiers' intrinsic (white) noise level, its gain, its loaded bandwidth, and external interference.
-In this application note we focus on different aspects of noise and interference, common pitfalls in amplifier noise assessment, and practical examples and recommendations.
+The lowest attainable noise voltage level using a high voltage amplifier is influenced by such factors as the amplifiers' intrinsic (white) noise level, its gain, its capacitively loaded bandwidth, and external interference.
+In this application note we focus on different aspects of noise, and, in the second half of the application note, interference.
+Interference is often coupled into the measurement system by electric fields, magnetic fields, and conducted currents.
+We discuss common pitfalls in amplifier noise assessment, and practical examples and recommendations.

 High voltage amplifiers and the ubiquitous 50 Ohm: caveats and benefits